boutproject/BOUT-dev/manual/sphinx/user_docs/parallel-transforms.rst

 Tools for calculating these mappings include Zoidberg, a Python tool which carries out field-line tracing and generates FCI inputs.

+For PETSc-based support-operator discretisations built from these FCI mappings, see :ref:`sec-parallel-operators-petsc-fci`.

 Special handling is needed for parallel boundary conditions, see :ref:`sec-parallel-bc-fci`.